Jacques Chirac: "Cohabitation" with Jospin

 In 1997, Chirac dissolved parliament for early legislative elections in a gamble designed to bolster support for his conservative economic program.
 But instead, it created an uproar, and his power was weakened by the subsequent backlash.
 The Socialist Party (PS), joined by other parties on the left, soundly defeated Chirac's conservative allies, forcing Chirac into a new period of cohabitation with Jospin as prime minister (1997–2002), which lasted five years.

 Cohabitation significantly weakened the power of Chirac's presidency.
 The French president, by a constitutional convention, only controls foreign and military policy— and even then, allocation of funding is under the control of Parliament and under the significant influence of the prime minister.
 Short of dissolving parliament and calling for new elections, the president was left with little power to influence public policy regarding crime, the economy, and public services.
 Chirac seized the occasion to periodically criticise Jospin's government.

 His position was weakened by scandals about the financing of RPR by Paris municipality.
 In 2001, the left, represented by Bertrand Delanoë (PS), won a majority on the city council of the capital.
-Jean Tiberi, Chirac's successor at the Paris city hall, was forced to resign after having been put under investigations in June 1999 on charges of trafic d'influences in the HLMs of Paris affairs (related to the illegal financing of the RPR).
+Jean Tiberi, Chirac's successor at the Paris city hall, was forced to resign after having been put under investigation in June 1999 on charges of trafic d'influences in the HLMs of Paris affairs (related to the illegal financing of the RPR).
 Tiberi was finally expelled from the Rally for the Republic, Chirac's party, on 12 October 2000, declaring to the magazine Le Figaro on 18 November 2000: "Jacques Chirac is not my friend anymore".

-After the publication of the Jean-Claude Méry by Le Monde on 22 September 2000, in which Jean-Claude Méry, in charge of the RPR's financing, directly accused Chirac of organising the network, and of having been physically present on 5 October 1986, when Méry gave in cash 5 million Francs, which came from companies who had benefited from state deals, to Michel Roussin, personal secretary (directeur de cabinet of Chirac, Chirac refused to attend court in response to his summons by judge Eric Halphen, and the highest echelons of the French justice system declared that he could not be inculpated while in office.
+After the publication of the diaries of Jean-Claude Méry by Le Monde on 22 September 2000, in which Jean-Claude Méry, in charge of the RPR's financing, directly accused Chirac of organising the network, and of having been physically present on 5 October 1986, when Méry gave in cash 5 million Francs, which came from companies who had benefited from state deals, to Michel Roussin, personal secretary (directeur de cabinet of Chirac, Chirac refused to attend court in response to his summons by judge Eric Halphen, and the highest echelons of the French justice system declared that he could not be inculpated while in office.

 During his two terms, he increased the Elysee Palace's total budget by 105 per cent (to €90 million, whereas 20 years before it was the equivalent of €43.7 million).
 He doubled the number of presidential cars – to 61 cars and seven scooters in the Palace's garage.
-He hired 145 extra employees – the total number of the people he employed simultaneously was 963.
+He hired 145 extra employees – the total number of people he employed simultaneously was 963.